Maibaron: Background

-Historical cases and records
+Cases and records

 Use of surgical therapy

-One significant record from the royal chronicle dates to June 19, 1870 C.E.
+One notable record from the royal chronicle dates to June 19, 1870 C.E.
 (Saka 1792).
-It describes the case of a woman who died due to an abortion performed by a female abortionist.
+It tells about the case of a woman who died due to an abortion performed by a female abortionist.
 After her death, officials from the Ametpa Loishang investigated the matter to determine the cause and responsibility.
 They were unable to find conclusive results until a surgical procedure confirmed that the woman had indeed been pregnant.
-This case highlights that surgical techniques were practiced and documented in Manipur during the 19th century.
+This case shows that surgical techniques were practiced and documented in Manipur during the 19th century.

 International recognition

-The expertise of Meitei therapeutic practitioners was recognized beyond the region.
+The expertise of Meitei therapeutic practitioners was given recognition beyond the region.
 One recorded incident from May 1848 C.E.
 (Saka 1770) states that the Ahom king (from present-day Assam) was suffering from a serious illness that doctors from various regions failed to cure.
 Upon hearing of the skilled healers in Manipur, he requested help.
 A practitioner named Langoijamba Hema Singh was sent to the Ahom court, where he successfully treated the king over a period of six months.

 Even earlier, Sao-Ngan-Pha, a Pong king (contemporary to King Ningthoukhomba of Manipur, 1432–1467 A.D.), also visited Manipur for treatment.
 After being healed, he offered gifts of gold and silver to the Meitei king in gratitude.